Automatic design of Hamiltonians: Test system: Fractional quantum Hall effect

 To stabilise the optimisation we would like to exclude the trivial transformations of the Hamiltonian of adding or multiplying it by an overall constant.
 Such transformations do not change the nature of the many-body ground state.
-In most cases we avoid this problem by freezing the value of one of the pseudopotentials to 1.
-In cases when this might introduce an unphysical bias we instead fix the sum of all the absolute values of pseudopotentials.
+They may be avoided by fixing one of the pseudopotentials to 1 or by fixing the sum of all the absolute values of all the pseudopotentials.

-Spherical geometry is used throughout this work.
-The valid many-body states on the sphere are eigenvectors of the total angular momentum $L$ and the requirement that the state is spatially uniform corresponds to the condition $L=0$.
-A term $w_L L^2$ may be added to the loss function to enforce that the ground state of the Hamiltonian has $L=0$.
+The valid many-body states in the spherical geometry, used throughout this work, are eigenvectors of the total angular momentum $\hat{L}$ and the requirement that the state is spatially uniform corresponds to the condition $L=0$.
+A term $w_L L^2$ may be added to the loss function to enforce this.